You must complete university study before you can apply to the following programs.

 U of T offers a 2-year (24 consecutive months) program leading to a BScPA.
 Two years of undergraduate study with 10 university full-course equivalents are required.

-Academic prerequisites include a cumulative GPA of at least 2.7 on the OMSAS 4.0 scale.
-A full-year postsecondary course in each of Chemistry, Human Anatomy and Physiology is preferred.
+Academic prerequisites include a cumulative GPA of at least 3.0 on the OMSAS 4.0 scale.
+A full-year postsecondary course in each of Human Anatomy and Human Physiology is preferred.
 Additional academic and non-academic requirements are available on the program website.